How to Extract Frames from Video in Python

 Making two different methods to extract frames from videos with the timestamp with OpenCV or MoviePy libraries in Python.

 In this tutorial, you will learn two methods of extracting frames from video files in Python.
-First, we'll go into how we can do that with the well-known OpenCV library.
+First, we'll explore how we can do that with the well-known OpenCV library.
 After that, we'll explore the other method of extracting frames using the MoviePy library.

 To get started, let's install the libraries: